Blog Post Thumbnail

 Your utilization rate is the percentage of time your office space is actually occupied and in use.
 It might surprise you to learn that the average office is used only about 60% of the time, while most companies aim for a much healthier 70-89% to ensure they aren't paying for empty space.
 Tracking this metric shows you the real demand for desks, meeting rooms, and common areas.
 Modern hot desk booking systems make this easy by providing clear dashboards that show which spaces are most popular and which are consistently empty.
 This data is your starting point for identifying opportunities to consolidate underused areas or reconfigure spaces to better match your team’s needs.

-Measure Your Cost Savings
+Calculate Your Potential Cost Savings

 Once you know your utilization rates, you can directly connect them to your bottom line.
 Every square foot of unused office space costs you money in rent, electricity, heating, and maintenance.
 If you discover that an entire section of your office has a utilization rate of just 15%, you have a powerful, data-backed case for making a change.
 Better space use might mean you can downsize to a smaller office or sublet a portion of your current one.
 This isn't just about cutting costs—it's about reallocating resources to things that matter more, like employee benefits or new technology.
 Using hybrid work software helps you manage your team's schedule to maximize the efficiency of a smaller, more optimized space.